gersteinlab/mhealthCI/README.md

 mhealthCI requires a specific file format in order to process the data and run the casual impact anaylsis.
 The file must be a four column file with the following order: "Date", "Time", "Variable" , "Value".
 This file must have all of the covariates and each covariate and variable must the same time-length.
 The output of this script will then be a figure and a summary of the casual impact anaylsis.

-The `-f` flag or `--file` is for the filename, which the file must adhere to the aformentioned criteria.
+The `-f` flag or `--file` is for the path and filename, which the file must adhere to the aformentioned criteria.
+The given path is in relation to the script location.

 The `-i` flag or `--interval` will be the time interval in which the data must be aligned too.
 For example, 5 minutes.
 This allows for all of the data to be in the same time frame which is required for the anaylsis.